AbeyFoundation/documents/Whitepaper/Abey-Whitepaper.md

 #### 3.2.1 Daily Off-chain Consensus Protocol

-In **DailyBFT**, committee members execute an **offchain Byzantine Fault Tolerant (BFT) instance** to establish a daily transaction log, while non-members verify progress by counting signatures from the committee.
+In **DailyBFT**, committee members execute an **off-chain Byzantine Fault Tolerant (BFT) instance** to establish a daily transaction log, while non-members verify progress by counting signatures from the committee.
 This design extends security guarantees to both non-members and late-joining nodes.
 It enforces a **termination agreement**, requiring that all honest participants converge on the same final log once the protocol terminates.

 Committee members produce **signed daily log hashes**, which are consumed by the Proof-of-Stake consensus protocol.
 These signed hashes guarantee **completeness** (no valid transaction is omitted) and **unforgeability** (signatures cannot be fabricated).